Rostyksv/event/README.md

 ### Docker Installation
 1. Go to the Docker website at https://www.docker.com/ and download Docker for your operating system.
 2. Follow the installation instructions for your operating system.
-3. Once Docker is installed, open a terminal or command prompt to verify that Docker is running by running the following command:

 ## Installation
 To install the project, follow the steps below: